+Participants and materials

-Participants and Materials.
-126 undergraduates of Ghent University took part in this experiment (100 female, $M{age} = 18.94$ [2.60]).
+126 undergraduates of Ghent University took part in this experiment (100 female, $M{\rm age}$ = 18.94 [2.60]).
 They received course credit for their participation.
 All participants were unbalanced Dutch - English bilinguals, who received formal English education from age 13 on.

-One part of the stimuli consisted of the 1 742 English nouns of the Ghent Eye tracking Corpus (GECO; Cop, Dirix, Drieghe, et al., in press), which was analyzed in Experiment 2.
-In addition, we selected 3 158 words from the English vocabulary test "wordORnot" of Ghent University (CRR, 2014).
-To obtain a diverse sample of words, the 61 850 words from this test were divided into ten bins according to word frequency, and then subdivided again in ten bins according to word length.
-From each of the 100 resulting bins, 31 to 32 words were randomly selected.
-Combined with the GECO nouns, this resulted in 4 900 words.
+One part of the stimuli consisted of the 1742 English nouns of the Ghent Eye tracking Corpus (GECO; Cop, Dirix, Drieghe et al., 2017), which was analyzed in Experiment 2.
+In addition, we selected 3158 words from the English vocabulary test "wordORnot" of Ghent University (CRR, 2014).
+To obtain a diverse sample of words, the 61,850 words from this test were divided into ten bins according to word frequency, and then subdivided again in ten bins according to word length.
+From each of the 100 resulting bins, 31-32 words were randomly selected.
+Combined with the GECO nouns, this resulted in 4900 words.
 These were divided into six lists which were all matched on average word frequency and word length: two consisting of the GECO nouns and four of the remaining words.